influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/isdigit.md

 ---
 title: strings.isDigit() function
-description: The strings.isDigit() function tests if a single character string is a digit (0-9).
+description: The strings.isDigit() function indicates if a single character string is a digit (0-9).
 menu:
   v2_0_ref:
     name: strings.isDigit